-- Community goodwill and trust that their land will not be taken by government. - A long term guaranteed co-operation and commitment by landowners within the buffer and community zones not to further sub-divide or sell their land within the dispersal area. - Adequate long-term funding must be guaranteed from the onset by the Wildlife Conservation Lease Programme for all co-operating Maasai pastoralists to maintain Naretunoi Community Conservancy. - Only willing land owners will be fenced in.
+- A long term guaranteed co-operation and commitment by landowners within the buffer zone/wildlife dispersal area not to further sub-divide or sell their land within the dispersal area. - Adequate long-term funding must be guaranteed from the onset by the Wildlife Conservation Lease Programme for all co-operating Maasai pastoralists to maintain Naretunoi Community Conservancy. - Only willing land owners will be fenced in.